wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/3-collaboration.md

 > [!div class="mx-imgBorder"]
 > [![Diagram of health team collaboration.](../media/collaboration.png)](../media/collaboration.png#lightbox)

-Microsoft Cloud for Healthcare helps to increase communication and collaborate more efficiently in real-time to address issues from single-patient monitoring through pandemic-level crises that necessitate a broader reach and level of interaction.
+Microsoft Cloud for Healthcare helps to increase communication and collaborate more efficiently in real time to address issues from single-patient monitoring through pandemic-level crises that necessitate a broader reach and level of interaction.
 You can manage complex workflows from a single application to effectively manage cases and minimize costs especially for patients with chronic illnesses or long-term care plans, including the ability to monitor patients remotely.

 ## Featured Healthcare applications